-Task Web Configuration Editor CLI CLI Configuration Editor Configure the router so that all outgoing traffic is matched against the IP address of the local tunnel In the J-Web interface, select Configuration > View and Edit > Edit Configuration.
-1. From the [edit] hierarchy level, enter endpoint.
-Next to Services, click Configure or Edi it. edit services nat Use any unique string for the NAT .
+Task J-W eb Configuration Editor CLI Configuration Editor Configure the router so that all outgoing traffic is matched against the IP address of the local tunnel 1.
+In the J-Web interface, select Configuration > View and Edit > Edit Configuration.
+1. From the [edit] hierarchy level. enter endpoint.
+2. Next to Services, click Configure or Edit. edit services nat Use any unique string for the NAT 3.
 Next to Nat, click Configure or Edit.
-2. Configure a NAT rule and rule name and for the name of the term in the rule.
-Next to Rule, click Add new entry. apply it to an output traine.
-The source address must be the IP In the Rule name box, type the name o rule. of the set rule rule-name match-direction output endpoint-for example, 1.1.1.1 . .
-From the Match direction list, select Ou atput. ^{3.} Configure the rule to match traffic with a source address , .
-Next to Term, click Add new entry. that is the same as the local 8 In the Term name box, type the name term. of the tunnel endpoint: set rule rule-name term ( Click From . term-name from source-address 0.
-Next to Source address, click Add new e entry.
-1.1.1.1 1.
-From the address list, select Enter spec value. cific 2.
-In the Address box, type 1.1.1.1 .
-3. Click OK .
-Configure the router so that the source address for traffic through On the main Configuration page next to Services, click Configure or Edit . o 1.
-From the [edit] hierarchy level, enter the local endpoint is translated to , .
-Next to Nat, click Configure or Edit. edit services nat rule rule name , , , , , , , , , , , , , , , , , , , .
-Under Rule name, click the name of the e rule. term term-name .
+2. Configure a NAT rule and apply it to all output traffic: rule name and for the name of the term in the rule.
+4. Next to Rule, click Add new entry. apply it to an output traine.
+The source address must be the IP 5.
+In the Rule name box, type the name of the rule. set rule rule-name match-direction output address of the local tunnel endpoint-for example, 1.1.1.1 .
+6. From the Match direction list, select Output .
+3. Configure the rule to match traffic with a source address 7.
+Next to Term, click Add new entry. that is the same as the local 8.
+In the Term name box, type the name of the term. tunnel endpoint: set rule rule-name term 9.
+Click From . term-name from source-addres 10.
+Next to Source address, click Add new entry.
+1.1.1.1 11.
+From the address list, select Enter specific value .
+12. In the Address box, type 1.1.1.1.
+13. Click OK .
+Configure the router so that the source address for traffic through 1.
+On the main Configuration page next to Services, click Configure or Edit .
+1. From the [edit] hierarchy level enter the local endpoint is translated to the local endpoint address.
+2. Next to Nat, click Configure or Edit. edit services nat rule rule-name 3.
+Under Rule name, click the name of the rule. term term-name 4.
 Under Term name, click the name of the term.
-2. Configure the source pool: 5 .
-Click Then . set then translated source-pool ( Click Translated. pool-name In the Source pool box, type the name of the 3. point Configure the type of translation: is configured.
-8 is configured.From the Source list, select Static. set then translated translation-type source static
+2. Configure the source pool: 5.
+Click Then. set then translated source-poo 6.
+Click Translated . pool-name 7.
+In the Source pool box, type the name of the NAT pool in which the local tunnel endpoint is configured.
+3. Configure the type of translation: 8.
+From the Source list, select Static . set then translated translation-type source static 9.
+Click OK. a ansiation type source static

-Table 40: Configuring a NAT Pool for IPSec (continued)
+Table 40: Configuring a NAT Pool for IPsec (continued)

-Configuring Digital Certificates for IPSec Tunnels
+Configuring Digital Certificates for IPsec Tunnels